melexis/warnings-plugin/README.rst

     cov-run-desktop --text-output-style=oneline `git diff --name-only --ignore-submodules master`

-You can pipe the results to logfile, which you pass to warnings-plugin, or you use the ``--command`` argument and execute the ``cov-run-desktop`` through
+You can either pipe the results to a log file and pass it to the warnings-plugin, or you can use the ``--command`` argument to let the plugin invoke ``cov-run-desktop``.

 .. code-block:: bash